Trolley Times

 Trolley Times is a four-page biweekly newspaper in Gurmukhi and Hindi.
-It was founded on December 18, 2020 to represent farmers at the Delhi-Haryana border protesting in response to alleged attempts by mainstream media to malign and misrepresent the 2020–2021 Indian farmers' protest.
+It was founded on 18 December 2020 to represent farmers at the Delhi-Haryana border protesting in response to alleged attempts by mainstream media to malign and misrepresent the 2020–2021 Indian farmers' protest.

 History

 The newspaper was started by a team of activists including a freelance journalist, a film writer, a video director, two documentary photographers, a physiotherapist, and a farmer.
 The first edition of the broadsheet was issued on 18 December 2020, the 23rd day of the protest.
 The first issue had a print order of 2,000 copies while the second issue had a print order of 5,000 copies.

 Objective

-The objective of Trolley Times is to provide a platform to farmers protesting in response to the godi media, which the farmers believe has deliberately misrepresented them and their concerns.
+The objective of Trolley Times is to provide a platform to farmers.
 It also provides hard copies for older farmers who are not familiar with digital and social media.
 The editors of Trolley Times have stated that the newspaper is run by volunteers and operates 'without any political or monitory pressure'.
 They also stated that is not an official publication of the Sanyukt Kisan Morcha, the umbrella organization representing 40 farmer's unions.